 a) Conduct

 Biomedical research is expensive, of both resources and peoples’ time.
-All drug candidates in OSM are shown openly, along with their biological efficacy, so it is clear to everyone which molecules are worth pursuing and which are not.
+All drug candidates in OSM are shared openly, along with their biological efficacy, so it is clear to everyone which molecules are worth pursuing and which are not.
+This model of research prevents wasteful duplication of effort (where two or more people work on the same task at the same time) and means that all of the raw data produced by the project will be available for use by anyone and forever.

 In 2017 in OSM Series 4, a required modification to the molecule was undertaken by a team in the US, who clearly showed the modification was deleterious, saving time and effort of other teams.
 A group of students in Brisbane is now modifying a single atom of the molecules made by the US team to see if this regains biological activity.

 Student crowdsourcing has been undertaken extensively (Australia, UK, US).
-Research waste is reduced by these students generating outputs that are useful in a real-world project, rather than generic laboratory outputs that are discarded.
+Research waste is reduced by students generating outputs being used in a real-world project, rather than a generic lab where they would be discarded.
+Furthermore, students are more highly engaged in their education due to the broader connections they are achieving.

 Spontaneous contributions are not limited to academia.
-The most promising-looking molecule in Series 4 has been contributed by a leading research group in the company Pfizer (USA) who are providing their time and expertise freely because they know they will be impactful.
+The most promising-looking molecule in Series 4 has been contributed by a leading research group in the company Pfizer (USA), who are providing their time and expertise freely because they recognize the potential impact.

-Avoidance of unnecessary duplication can be achieved by ceasing to work on a project that is being undertaken by another organization behind closed doors, as happened with OSM’s Series 2.
-Work ceased when it became known another team elsewhere was looking at similar molecules.
-Now this other team has published, research by OSM on those molecules could recommence.
+Duplication of effort is avoided by eliminating work being performed behind closed doors, as happened with OSM’s Series 2.
+Work ceased when it became known another team was looking at similar molecules and resources were efficiently reallocated.

-OSM is decentralized.
-The team expands and contracts as needs arise.
+OSM is decentralized andthe team expands and contracts as needed.
 There is no inflexible infrastructure cost (e.g., a dedicated building) and people are not contractually locked in, leading to low transaction costs.

 b) Reporting